Case #2: Use USD Code API for Replicator Domain Scene Randomization#

 Vary Lighting Conditions and Location#

-From the AI Agent inside your Kit Application, open a new USD Code NIM chat window.
+From the AI Agent inside your Kit Application, open a new USD Code API chat window.

 One method to improve the robot perception system in low-lighting conditions is through domain randomization; in this case we will randomize the lighting in order to make the robot less sensitive to any specific lighting conditions.
 Omniverse replicator is a domain randomization tool that can help with just that.
 Given an OpenUSD scene and a script, replicator can randomize elements of a scene, render images, and write custom annotations of the rendered images.